March 19, 2026

 While aging is the most common culprit, some people are simply born with a smaller spinal canal.
 This is known as congenital stenosis.
 If you have this condition, you might not experience any issues for years.
 However, because your spinal canal is already narrower than average, even minor age-related changes that wouldn't bother someone else can be enough to trigger symptoms.
 People with congenital stenosis often start noticing pain, numbness, or weakness much earlier in life, sometimes in their 30s or 40s, because there's less room to accommodate any changes like a bulging disc or a bone spur.

-How Past Injuries and Surgeries Play a Part
+Do Past Injuries and Surgeries Play a Part?

 A significant injury to your lower back can also set the stage for spinal stenosis.
 Trauma from a car accident, a fall, or a sports injury can cause fractures or dislocations of the vertebrae.
 The resulting inflammation and swelling can immediately narrow the spinal canal and put pressure on your nerves.
 Over time, the healing process itself can contribute to the problem.
 Scar tissue from a past injury or even a previous spinal surgery can build up and take up valuable space within the canal.
 Our approach to physical medicine focuses on proper healing to help manage these long-term effects.